myDevicesIoT/cayenne-docs/docs/FEATURES.md

 #### Device Map Features

-Whenever you add a Device to Cayenne, a Device Map widget is automatically added for you.
+Whenever you add an appropriate device to Cayenne, a Device Map widget is automatically added for you.
 This widget allows you to easily visualize the location data for your single device.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160804145928/Device-Tracking-map-highlight2.png" width="600" height="416" alt="Device Map Features"><br/><br/></p>